Jan 4, 2025

 Start With Your Goal

-Think about the energy you want these images to carry:
+Think about the people you are trying to signal to and the energy you want these images to carry:

-If you're not sure, we'll figure it out together.
-But coming in with even a loose idea is helpful.
+If you're not sure, let's figure it out together.

 What to Bring

-One structured layer — blazer, jacket, or tailored cardigan
+• 1-2 structured layers — blazer, jacket, or tailored cardigan

-Backup basics — solid tees, simple shells that work under layers
+• Backup basics — solid tees (if thats your style) or simple shells that work under layers

-Varying necklines (if applicable) — gives you gallery variety
+• Varying necklines (if applicable) — especially for women

 Color Guide